-Changes to AS 2303 activities

-The project team contributed expertise to the process of updating the AS 2303 by the Australian Standards Committee.

-Outputs Pre-engagement outputs The analysis of the tree data revealed that the specification of root to shoot balance in AS 2303:2015 did not adequately capture the existing natural variation across all sizes of otherwise conforming trees.
+• Apart from nursery owners, targeted nursery customers such as council tree managers, landscapers, arborists, urban foresters, landscape architects and tree buyers were engaged.
+Workshops, national trade conferences, trade journals, a project website and articles in industry publications and social media were used to discominate findings to the pursony inductory and landscape tree purshasers Changes to AC 2202 activities Changes to AS 2303 activities Ine project team contributed expertise to the process of updating the AS 2303 by the Australian Standards Committee.
+Outputs Pre-engagement outputs Ihe analysis of the tree data revealed that the specification of root to shoot balance in AS 2303:2015 did not adequately capture the existing natural variation across all sizes of otherwise conforming trees.
 The largest disparity was detected between evergreen and deciduous tree species in smaller container volumes (Mark Tjoelker, pers. comm., 2020).
 It was concluded that modifications to the existing Standard were necessary to more accurately reflect tree quality for nursery owners and their customers.
 Industry engagement outputs Dissemination of findings to nursery owners and customers was successfully undertaken via a range of mechanisms as described earlier in activities.
-Changes to AS 2303 outputs Assistance was provided to the Australian Standards Committee for updating AS 2303:2015 "Tree Stock for Landscape Use".
-The project Leader (Mark Tjoelker was nominated to the EV-018, Arboriculture as an independent expert on the tree stock balance provisions.
-Awards Receipt of the 2019 Award of Merit from the Australian Institute of Horticulture for the tree stock outreach project, awarded during the annual meeting in Perth.
-Outcomes A revised Australian Standard (AS 2303:2018) has been developed due to the Hort Innovation investment; the new national standard was published on 21 December 2018; the new standard provides research-based, technical information to evaluate quality of trees, applicable to all species and regions in Australia.
+Changes to AS 2303 outputs Assistance was provided to the Australian Standards Committee for updating AS 2303:2015 "Tree Stock for Landscape Use". • The project Leader (Mark Tioelker was nominated to the EV-018.
+Arboriculture, as an independent expert on the tree stock balance nrovisions Awards Awalus Perceipt of the 2010 Award of Marit from the Australian Institute of Receipt of the 2019 Award of Ment from the Adstralian institute of Horticulture for the tree stock outreach project, awarded during the annual 0 meeting in Perui.
+Outcomes A revised Australian Standard (AS 2303:2018) has been developed due to the Hort innovation investment; the new national standard was published on 21 December 2018; the new standard provides research-based, technical information to evaluate quality of trees, applicable to all species and regions in Australia.
 Increased confidence was delivered to sellers and purchasers of landscape trees regarding tree quality across the full range of container sizes and tree types; the new standard encourages purchasers to be more knowledgeable.
 This resulted in usage of the improved information on tree quality assessment by the landscape tree nursery industry and its associated customers, that is, nursery tree consumers.
 Application of the new standard by nursery owners is expected to be associated with improved tree quality, better selection for specific purposes, and subsequent performance of container-grown landscape trees planted in the community.
-Impacts Potential for increased sales and profitability by nurseries supplying containergrown landscape trees and by increased demand from national urban greening interests.
-Helps drive and reward innovation in nursery growers who produce trees that conform to the new standard (Mark Tjoelker, pers. comm., 2020).
-Improved satisfaction of purchasers of potted landscape trees from nurseries.
+Impacts Potential for increased sales and profitability by nurseries supplying container-grown landscape trees and by increased demand from national urban greening interests.
+Helps drive and reward innovation in nursery growers who produce trees that conform to the new standard (Mark Tipelker pers comm 2020) Improved satisfaction of purchasers of potted landscape trees from pursories